locustcloud/extension/media/walkthrough/08-copilot.md

 ---

 ## Step 2.
-Ask Copilot to list tasks and tags
+Ask Copilot to list tasks and tags in a locustfile.

 **Prompt:**
 ```

-List tasks and tags in templates/sample\_locustfile.py
+List tasks and tags in templates/locustfile.py

 ````